vpavlenko/awesome-cs-games/README.md

 # Coding

-- The Farmer was Replaced
+- The Farmer was Replaced - a very boring and slow clicker

 # Assembly